dotnet/aspire/src/Components/Aspire.Microsoft.Data.SqlClient/README.md

 builder.AddSqlServerClient("sqldata");
 ```

 You can then retrieve the `SqlConnection` instance using dependency injection.
-For example, to retrieve the cache from a Web API controller:
+For example, to retrieve the connection from a Web API controller:

 ```cs
 private readonly SqlConnection _connection;